corsairmarks/halcyon_realms_of_the_marian_polity/mod/README.md

 ## Known Issues

-This mod overwrites one built-in Stellaris trigger in order to make empires with the new origin and duplicated civics count as "catalytic empires."
-Expect to see one error in your error.log similar to this:
+This mod overwrites two built-in Stellaris triggers in order to make empires with the new origin and duplicated civics count as "catalytic empires" and avoid showing the 6th council seat before having enough civics.
+Expect to see two errors in your error.log similar to these:

 ```
-[15:38:58][game_singleobjectdatabase.h:165]: Object with key: is_catalytic_empire already exists, using the one at  file: common/scripted_triggers/01_halcyon_realms_of_the_marian_polity_scripted_trigger_overrides.txt line: 2
+[02:24:05][game_singleobjectdatabase.h:153]: Object with key: is_catalytic_empire already exists, using the one at  file: common/scripted_triggers/10_halcyon_realms_of_the_marian_polity_scripted_trigger_overrides.txt line: 2
+[02:22:46][game_singleobjectdatabase.h:153]: Object with key: country_has_extra_council_position already exists, using the one at  file: common/scripted_triggers/13_halcyon_realms_of_the_marian_polity_scripted_trigger_paragon_overrides.txt line: 3
 ```

 ## Changelog